-- (1) All outstanding options vest at 20% per year after the first anniversary of the date of grant unless specified. - (2) Based on the closing price of the Common Shares on the TSX on December 30, 2010, of \$9.48. - (3) These options vest at 20% per year after the first anniversary of the date of grant provided the specified performance criteria is attained. - (4) These option awards vest on the third anniversary of the grant date, including a portion that vest only if the specified performance criteria are achieved, and allow for up to 200% vesting.
+- (1) All outstanding options vest at 20% per year after the first anniversary of the date of grant unless specified. - (2) Based on the closing price of the Common Shares on the TSX on December 30, 2011, of \$5.25.

+- (3) These options vest at 20% per year after the first anniversary of the date of grant provided the specified performance criteria is attained. - (4) These option awards vest on the third anniversary of the grant date, including a portion that vest only if the specified performance criteria are achieved, and allow for up to 200% vesting.
 If the targeted CAGR of 10% is achieved, 100% of the option awards vest.
 100% of the option awards vest if the CAGR is less than target.
 100% to 200% of the option awards vest on a prorated basis if the CAGR is more than target and is between 10% and 20%.
 If the CAGR is greater than 20%, 200% of the option awards vest.
 The number of options specified represents the maximum number of options available to vest if the maximum specified performance criteria is achieved (200% vesting). - (5) These PSUs vest on the third anniversary of the grant date and on a prorated basis in proportion to the CAGR and allow for up to 200% vesting.
 If the targeted CAGR of 10% is achieved, 100% of the PSUs vest.
-0% to 100% of the PSUs vest on a prorated basis if the CAGR is less than target and is between 9% and 10%.
+80% to 100% of the PSUs vest on a prorated basis if the CAGR is less than target and between 8% and 10% (0% to 100% of the PSUs vest on a prorated basis if the CAGR is less than target and between 9% and 10% for PSUs issued in 2010).
 100% to 200% of the PSUs vest on a prorated basis if the CAGR is more than target and is between 10% and 20%.
 If the CAGR is greater than 20%, 200% of the PSUs vest.
 Additional PSUs are credited to reflect dividends paid on the Common Shares of the Corporation.
 The number of PSUs specified represents the maximum number of PSUs available to vest if the maximum specified performance criteria is achieved (200% vesting).